 The potato, that murderous sneak who pursued me here, hidden in the provided sporting arena concessions.
-Chips, wedges, even potato matter concealed in flour buns.
-Pursued me no doubt in attempt to catch me unaware and extinguish my life.
+Chips, wedges, and even potato matter concealed in flour buns.
+Pursued me no doubt in an attempt to catch me unaware and extinguish my life.

 My time is better spent contemplating the potato than the lobster.
 That ineffectual crustacean merely rattles its chitinous plates on the local news in outrage over power plant closings and socialist runs for city council positions, claims Fisher Price and Tonka have sold out America in exchange for Polident bond futures.

 No, the potato is the imminent danger – with its overpriced organic schemings and plottings, directing from the tangible dark humanity’s overthrow.